Jake-aleman/basic-js-project-template/README.md

 ##Functions
 Block of code designed to perform a particular task.
-There are two ways we can create a function:
+There are two common ways we can create a function:

 ###Function Statement
 ```javascript